dabekf/vim-sftpsync/README.md

 Installation
 ------------
-you use [vim-plug](https://github.com/junegunn/vim-plug), then add the following line to your vimrc file:
+If you use [vim-plug](https://github.com/junegunn/vim-plug), then add the following line to your vimrc file:

 ```vim
 Plug 'filedil/vim-sftpsync'
 ```

 and then use `:PlugInstall`.
 Or, you can use any other plugin manager such as [vundle](https://github.com/gmarik/vundle), [dein](https://github.com/Shougo/dein.vim), [neobundle](https://github.com/Shougo/neobundle.vim), or